Esan North-East: Geography

 Obeidu, Ivue, Egbele, Unuwazi, Utako, Onewa, Awo, Uzea, Eror, Idumoza, Ebhoijie, Arue, Ubierumu-Oke, Ebue, Ewoyi, Odigwele, Eguare, Oyomon, Eko-Ibadin, Efandion, Atani, Ualor-Oke, Amedokhian, Ukoni, Ewoki, and Ebun.

 Some of the original villages like Obeidu, Ewoyi, Ivue and Uzea have grown slowly into emerging suburban towns within the Uromi axis.

 Economic mainstays

 The economic mainstay of Esan Northeast includes but not limited to the Commerce, cottage industry, agriculture, furniture making, and wood processing.
 Major agricultural products are Cassava, rice, yams, maize, tomatoes, okra, melon, cocoyam, and rubber.
 Natural resources include rubber, kaolin, and timber.
-The major tourist centres is the Onojie’s ancient palace.
+The major tourist centre is the Onojie’s ancient palace.

 Climate Condition

 Esan North Local Government has a tropical wet and dry climates.
-The wind in the North East causes reduction in Rainfall which can result in little or no rain as the rainfall significantly reduce by mid-october and the period of dry season gradually sets in.
+The wind in the North East causes reduction in Rainfall which can result in little or no rain as the rainfall significantly reduces by mid-October and the period of dry season gradually sets in.